top of page

 Previously, James provided research, evaluation, and advisory services to Global Affairs Canada, the International Development Research Centre (Canada), the Open Societies Foundations, and the International Committee of the Red Cross.

 James is a prolific writer for popular venues.
-His guest editorials have appeared in the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, Globe and Mail (Canada), International Herald Tribune, Los Angeles Times, the New York Times, Ottawa Citizen, Toronto Star, and Washington Post, typically focusing on international politics, international aid, and armed conflict.
+His guest editorials have appeared in the Baltimore Sun, Boston Globe, Chicago Tribune, Foreign Policy, the Globe and Mail, International Herald Tribune, Los Angeles Times, the New York Times, Open Global Rights, Ottawa Citizen, Toronto Star, Washington Post, and others, typically focusing on international politics, international aid, and armed conflict.

 CONTACT